hoplon/javelin/README.md

 ## Formulas

-To create a formula cell all macros in the given formula expression are fully expanded.
-Then the resulting expression is walked recursively according to the following rules:
+All macros in formula expressions are fully expanded.
+The resulting expression is then interpreted according to the following rules:

 * **The unquote form** causes its argument to be evaluated in place and not walked.